zylklab/alfresco-nagios/README.md

 ```
 curl -u monitor:secret "http://127.0.0.1:8080/manager/jmxproxy/?get=java.lang:type=OperatingSystem&att=OpenFileDescriptorCount"
 ```

 ## Using Dockerfile

 You can check this basic Nagios/Icinga setup using Docker.
+It includes a template for using it in Alfresco Enterprise via check_jmx, and also in Alfresco Community via OOTB Support Tools webscripts and JMXProxy.
+You need to enable JMX in Alfresco Enterprise, and to install OOTB Support Tools addon and JMXProxy in Alfresco Community targets.

 0. Clone this project
 ```